dariga17/password_gen/README.md

 # Password Generator

  ## Purpose
-A website that offers fitness training services.
+A website that generates passwords with sspecific user's requests.

 ## Built With
 * HTML